 As a piece of improvised social geographic fieldwork or sociological self-experimentation this isn’t doing too badly, it seems to me.
 Very few people approaching their retirement home room for the first time will do so with the sense of adventure, as much as trepidation, that Jenks conveys.
 The latent comparison is with the standard student experience of booking into college accommodation—“this is where we’re going to live for the next month”—but there are differences, and one of the quieter effects of the film is to ask you why those differences arise and how important they are.
 Consider the décor.
 The bed is absurdly short.
 Jenks’s head isn’t quite at the bed board, but there is a lot of extra leg hanging over the end.
 As we know, the old tend to shrink, and the men and women five or six age cohorts before Jenks’s were on average shorter than his protein-fuelled generation, but even so there’s a presumption about body size here that isn’t going to work out well for everyone.
 (Some quite tall older men pass in front of the camera in the course of the film.)

 As strikingly, this is a room in which certain significant choices of taste have been made in advance—more choices than are typically made for students.
 To be aesthetically at home here you’d have to like floral and beige, and a degree of miniaturism (the tables and chest of drawers are very small indeed).
 The most prominent sign of personal taste in all the private rooms we see in the documentary is the picture above the bed, and the style of chair facing the TV, and sometimes a cushion.
 Visually, the scale and style of the accommodation put one in mind of a hotel.
 The website encourages that association: “It’s easy at first to confuse our community with a five star resort,” it says.
 “But after first inspection you will realize that Harbor Place is much more than that, it is a home” (Harbor Place).
 We hear quite a lot of skepticism about (and frank rejection of) that idea from the residents.
 They are not unhappy with the management, but they maintain a clear category distinction between residence and home.
-Not that they use the term “residence” either: insofar as they have an everyday word for where they live, they prefer the studiedly non-descriptive phrases “this place” (“deictic prodding,” as a literary scholar might say—wary linguistic acknowledgement); warier still, “some place to go” (0:53).
+Not that they use the term “residence” either: insofar as they have an everyday word for where they live, they prefer studiedly non-descriptive phrases: “this place” (“deictic prodding,” as a literary scholar might say—wary linguistic acknowledgement); warier still, “some place to go” (0:53).

 There is an obvious economic constraint in operation, of course: well cared for rooms, with carpet, bathroom fittings, fridge, and so forth all need to be in place before residents arrive, and unless the management is going to completely refit a room every time it falls vacant (with costs passed on to the consumer), a degree of standardization is obligatory.
 Florida is at the affluent end of the spectrum of care for the aged, in America, and Harbor Place positions itself fairly high in the market (residential costs start at $2700 a month; assisted living at $3000 a month on current prices); it’s not luxury but it’s comfortable, and the website makes much of the “gleaming marble floors and elegant décor,” the “fine dining,” partying, leisure, and exercise facilities (Harbor Place).
 So, how much does constraining the individual to a communal notion of domestic taste matter?